Technigo/project-survey/README.md

-# Survey form with React
+# Project: Survey

-✓ Your survey should consist of at least 3 questions.

-✓ At least one question should use radio buttons.

-✓ At least one question should use a select dropdown.

-✓ There should be a submit button.
-When pressed your app should hide the input form and show a summary of the user's submissions.

-✓ Your site should follow accessibility guidelines
+For week six of the Technigo bootcamp (week two of the React sprint) our assignment was to create a survey form, following accessibility guidelines.
+The servey should contain different input types and when submitted, a summery of the input data shoud be displayed.

 ## The problem

-I created a one-page form with four different inputs: text, radio buttons, select and range slider.
+I created a one-page form for signing up to fake trials to Hogwarts Community College.
+The form has four different inputs: text, radio buttons, select and range slider.
 I have ues React, JSX CSS and HTML.
+For accessability testing I have used https://wave.webaim.org/, https://validator.w3.org/ and the Chorme developer tool Lighthouse.
+The site has been tested on macOS with the screen reader Voice Over.

 If I had more time I could have made the survey like a typeform, showing one question after another and also conditionally displaying follow-up questions.
-For accessability testing I have used https://wave.webaim.org/, https://validator.w3.org/ and the Chorme developer tool Lighthouse.

 ## View it live
 https://benevolent-kitten-f30a19.netlify.app/